Jim and Jean: Career

 Eventually, Jim and Jean split up and went their separate ways.
 Glover recorded some small-budget albums on his own (No Need To Explain in 1980 and Outsider in 2003), and Ray went on to perform in some small-budget plays.
+They reunited briefly in New York in May 1976 to perform Crucifixion on a televised memorial concert for Phil Ochs, who had died by suicide the previous month.

-They reunited for the first time in 30 years to perform one last show together at The Workman's Circle's People's Voice Cafe in New York City on March 18, 2006.
+After the Ochs tribute, Jim & Jean would not perform together again for 30 years when they reunited to perform one last show together at The Workman's Circle's People's Voice Cafe in New York City on March 18, 2006.
 After a long illness, Jean Ray died on August 19, 2007, at age 66.

 Legacy

 Jim and Jean, as well as other husband-and-wife folk duos of the 1960s (such as Ian and Sylvia and Richard and Mimi Fariña), were described as being inspirations for the fictional characters "Mitch and Mickey" of A Mighty Wind, the 2003 spoof movie about folk music.
 They are also the inspiration for the husband-and-wife folk-singing duo also called Jim and Jean in the Coen Brothers film Inside Llewyn Davis.

 Jean Ray was the inspiration for Neil Young's song "Cinnamon Girl", as verified by her brother Brian Ray, and perhaps other songs as well.
 Jean Ray said, "Neil Young's song 'Cowgirl in the Sand' came from a visit he made to me and my family living on the beach."